ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 ```

-> create a new draw routine
+> 2. Create a new draw routine
 > This replaces the old one because
 > Using if mouse down is better than if not mouse down
 > also, make it draw only on left part of screen